yumzh3/melt_xtal/README.md

 Please follow the CITATION.cff to cite the codes.<br> Codes and demo data are listed in folder 'mantle melting_crystallization2023'.
 Please download all the files.<br>
 Codes here are used to calculate certain element concentrations in the liquid and olivine during mantle melting and crystallization with given mantle compositions and melting-crystallization conditions.<br>
-This is a part of Supplementary Materials for paper "The origin of Ni and Mn variations in Hawaiian and MORB olivines and associated basalts" written by Mingzhen Yu (myu@g.harvard.edu) and Charles H. Langmuir (langmuir@eps.harvard.edu) being submitted to Chemical Geology (under revision).
+This is a part of Supplementary Materials for paper "The origin of Ni and Mn variations in Hawaiian and MORB olivines and associated basalts" written by Mingzhen Yu (myu@g.harvard.edu) and Charles H. Langmuir (langmuir@eps.harvard.edu) being submitted to Chemical Geology (in press).
 Correspondence to Mingzhen Yu (myu@g.harvard.edu, Department of Earth and Planetary Sciences, Harvard University, Cambridge, MA 02138, USA)<br>
 Codes are written with Python.<br>

 # Files Introduction